 - Development in this precinct must be carefully assessed not only in relation to any individual heritage item, but also to the relationship between key buildings, and the spaces they create, and on the character of the precinct as a whole. - Owners of buildings in this precinct need to consider long term maintenance plans and uses of historic buildings.
-Preparation of Conservation Management Plans for this group of buildings is recommended. - Any proposals for development of sports facilities on open space land surrounding this and precinct such as club houses, amenities etc, must be carefully designed and sympathetic in form, scale and colours should not obstruct views of landmark buildings. - Any advertising on sports fields land surrounding the precinct should also be suitably
+Preparation of heritage conservation management plans for this group of buildings is recommended. - Any proposals for development of sports facilities on open space land surrounding this precinct such as club houses, amenities etc, must be carefully designed and sited, sympathetic in form, scale and colours and should not obstruct views of landmark buildings. - Any advertising on sports fields surrounding the precinct should also be suitably discreet.

-ST ANDREWS CONSERVATION AREA
+ST ANDREWS HERITAGE CONSERVATION AREA

+The St Andrews/Court House precinct is a notable illustration of the response of urban form to social and environmental factors.
+Views too and from the river contribute to the precinct's townscape value.
 All buildings, grand and modest, create period streetscapes of interest, though there have been some unwelcome intrusions.
 The varied period character adds to the interest.
-Historically this The St Andrews/Court House precinct is a notable illustration of the response of urban form to social and environmental factors.
-Views to and from the river contribute to the precinct's townscape was the original commercial centre of Lismore.
+Historically this was the original commercial centre of Lismore.

 The elevated site gives the magnificent Church landmark prominence.
 The Court House and Police station mark the establishment of law and order as well as official early recognition of the importance of Lismore as a settlement.

 For residential buildings, the precinct offered a flood free location.
 Verandahs are a unifying design element.
 The large filigree style building on Coleman Street is an unusual building of special note.
 The row on Coleman Street also has the benefit of a green strip on Molesworth St, kept free of buildings by regular flooding.
-Local Significance.'
+Local Significance.

-- An elevated site, which is visually prominent and historically important to the city. - The Church, Court House and associated buildings provide this precinct with a strong, formal character and sense of place. - The continuous land uses of law and order with associated legal offices are important and provide enduring character and identity to this precinct.

-- The streetscapes display a mixture of architectural styles and scale of buildings - The row of elevated dwellings on Coleman Street in their leafy surroundings are unique in the city and contrast with the more formal character of the legal buildings.
+- An elevated site, which is visually prominent and historically important to the city. - The Church, Court House and associated buildings provide this precinct with a strong, formal character and sense of place. - The continuous land uses of law and order with associated legal offices are important and provide enduring character and identity to this precinct. - The streetscapes display a mixture of architectural styles and scale of buildings. - The row of elevated dwellings on Coleman Street in their leafy surroundings are unique in the city and contrast with the more formal character of the legal buildings.